 In music, this means songs with the sounds of some strings and cymbals will be masked by a lot of bassier sounds, but only slightly.
 If you’re really into EDM, this could be a great thing, but otherwise this might produce some pretty skewed output.
 In Forcefield Lifts over Neon City by Daikaiju, the low-end whir that sits in the background of most of the song runs over a lot of its fainter string parts.

 The Logitech G432 offers decent enough isolation for a gaming headset, but its ear pads are pretty thin.
-That means turning up the volume is your best bet for drown out even the typical noises of apartment life, like a TV in another room or the whirr of the fridge in the kitchen.
+That means turning up the volume is your best bet for drowning out even the typical noises of apartment life, like a TV in another room or the whirr of the fridge in the kitchen.

 Much like the Logitech G432’s audio output, the headset’s microphone output is basically on the wrong end of average for a gaming headset.
 There’s a huge de-emphasis in the bass and mid range, up to around 600Hz, which means people with deeper voices are going to sound pretty distorted.
 Normally, when we see this it’s because a microphone has issues with the proximity effect.
 That seems to be true here: we noticed that there was a certain amount of clipping in the recordings we created with it.
 What really concerns us is the mic’s tendency to clip at normal volumes—imagine if your game gets the least bit heated and you raise your voice.
 In the following recording, I’m speaking at a pretty normal without any boosting—listen for yourself: